Most Common Halfway House Rules

 - Residents will be asked to participate in drug testing if there is any suspicion that they have been using mood or mind-altering chemical substances of any kind.

 Find Sober Living Near Me

-At Riverbend Residence, the rules and guidelines that we strictly enforce were developed with the well-being of our residents in mind.
+At Riverbend Residence, the rules and guidelines that we strictly enforce were developed with the well-being of our residents in mind because halfway houses are crucial in the transition from treatment back into real life without any accountability.
 If a resident has an issue keeping up with the guidelines, consequences will be enforced.
 All of our residents must follow the rules and treat other house members with respect.
 If it is found that the level of personal freedom is too much for anyone resident to handle, he or she will be moved back into a higher level of clinical care.
 To learn more about Riverbend Residence, New Jersey’s premier sober living home, simply give us a call today at (844) 505-3447 to learn more.
 We look forward to speaking with you soon, and we are happy to set up a time for an in-person house tour.